-The PDT identified structural measures that would either decrease the level of shoreline erosion or reduce coastal risks associated with wave damage and flooding.
-Traditional shoreline protection and coastal storm risk reduction structural measures include levees, storm surge barrier gates, seawalls, revetments, groins, and nearshore breakwaters.
-The PDT also identified nonstructural measures that would reduce the consequences of flooding to the threatened facility (Ofu Airport) and that do not require construction of a structure for success.
-Traditional non-structural measures that address shoreline erosion and coastal storm risk at coastal beach fronts include elevation, relocation, and acquisition.
+The PDT identified structural measures that would decrease the level of shoreline erosion associated with wave damage.
+Traditional shoreline protection structural measures include seawalls, revetments, groins, and nearshore breakwaters.
+The PDT also identified nonstructural measures that would reduce the consequences of shoreline erosion to the threatened facility (Ofu Airport) and that do not require construction of a structure for success.
+Traditional non-structural measures that address shoreline erosion at coastal beach fronts include elevation, relocation, and acquisition.

 Natural and nature-based features (NNBF) are measures that mimic the characteristics of natural features but are created by human design, engineering, and construction.
-Examples of NNBF that provide coastal risk reduction include dunes and beaches, vegetated offshore islands, oyster and coral reefs, barrier islands, and maritime forests.
+Examples of NNBF that provide shoreline protection include dunes and beaches, living shorelines, vegetated offshore islands, oyster and coral reefs, barrier islands, and maritime forests.

 The PDT reviewed the above traditionally applied measures and identified the following structural, non-structural, and NNBF measures that were most likely to meet the study objectives.
-Measures consisting of new in-water construction such as breakwaters and groins were not included in the initial list of measures due to the high costs (permitting, design and construction) and substantially greater environmental impacts typically associated with new in-water construction.
+Measures that require substantial in-water work or extend seaward far past the shoreline, such as breakwaters and groins were not included in the initial list of measures due to the high costs (permitting, design and construction) and substantially greater environmental impacts typically associated with those measures.
+While construction of a revetment or seawall would include some excavation below the high-tide line, BMPs would reduce the environmental impact of these activities.